Raghunandhan8818/portfolio/content/projects/admissions-portal.md

 ---

 I was a contributor to the development and management of the Admissions System for Kumaraguru College of Technology, a critical component of the institution's admissions process.
-This system is annually employed by nearly 25,000 applicants, and over two consecutive years, I played a pivotal role in its development.
+This system is annually employed by nearly 25,000 applicants, and for over two consecutive years, I played a pivotal role in its development.

 Here are the significant features and achievements of this project: